marcolemcke2014/Ask-Nouri/TESTING.md

 1. Check the console output for success messages and the extracted OCR text
 2. Verify in the Supabase Dashboard that a new row was added to the `menu_scan` table
-3. Confirm that the row contains the correct OCR text and test user ID
+3. Confirm that the row contains the correct OCR text

 ## Troubleshooting

 If the test fails with an RLS policy error:
 - Make sure you've applied the SQL in `scripts/setup-rls.sql`
-- Verify that the `TEST_USER_ID` in `.env.local` matches the one in the SQL policy
 - Check the Supabase dashboard for any permission issues

 ## Production Considerations